robbelouwet/masterthesis-forkskinny/reports/first_semester/week7.md

 ### Monday

 Created a new union representing a bit sliced_fghi state (either TK or internal state, they're both the same data structure).
-Also implemented the slice() operation which takes in a normal State64_t input and outputs it in sliced_fghi representation ( State64Sliced_16_t).
+Also implemented the slice_t() operation which takes in a normal State64_t input and outputs it in sliced_fghi representation (
+State64Sliced_16_t).
 The real state itself is now a struct, that also contains 4 pointers to the words containing all the most significant bits, the 3rd most significant bits, the 2nd least significant bits and the least significant bits.
 In this way, performing a rotation is only re-assigning addresses to those pointers and is supposed to be very, very